 A monster.
 That was how Phoebe explained her pain.
 It started as a joke, a line she repeated to friends.
 The fucking monster kept me up again last night.
-A phrase that made her three roommates, all of them constant gorgers of horror movies, understand her pain.
+A phrase that made her three roommates, all of them horror nerds, understand her pain.
 They knew the terror monsters caused; they didn’t question her suffering.

 But soon the thought, in private, veered farther into sincerity.
 Phoebe knew rationally, logically, there was no creature crawling around her skull.
 Still, she didn’t know how else to think about her headache other than as an enemy to fight against.
 Her pain had its own presence, active and hungry.
 It feasted on her energy, growing more forceful as she deflated.